-Fair Travel™ Tanzania is a tour company with 100% charitable goals.
+Fair Travel™ Tanzania is a tour company setup as a social enterprise with 100% charitable goals.
 This means that we depend on revenues from happy customers.
 It also means that we exist and work for the benefit of the local staff, economy, community and environment.
 ‘Social and environmental responsibility’ is not part of our business, it is the core.
 Why?
 Because people are dying prematurely of preventable causes due to poverty; our environment is being degraded although there are sustainable alternatives; and we believe that impoverished countries like Tanzania should keep profits and benefit from its own tourism.
 This way, monetary profits can benefit people and motivate us to protect and conserve the wildlife and environment that our future generations would also like to enjoy and benefit from – just the way we do.

 So, by delivering amazing experiences with high value and service to our guests, we generate revenues that are used to support the local people and environment of Tanzania.
 We simply transform monetary profits from your visit into social and environmental profits.

 - Support of local economy and national parks

 - 100% of profits benefit local communities for conservation of nature

 The graph above shows an estimate of where your money goes with Fair Travel™.
 We are a young company with very ambitious goals and mission.
 We don’t believe in ‘green-washing’ and the misuse of fashionable words like ‘eco’, ‘green’, ‘sustainable’, ‘responsible’ etc…instead we conduct our business with transparency.
 It’s easy to do so since there are no private owners at Fair Travel™ and we don’t need to hide anything from anyone.
 This means that we will tell you exactly how things are and where your money goes.
 In fact, we are the only Tanzanian (perhaps global) tour company giving you a full cost-breakdown in the itinerary we help build for you.
 Now, let’s have a closer look at the budget: